-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024

-Contract balances
+- - (0

+3. Revenue fro om contracts with customers (Continued)

+υ.
+Revenue III (continued)

-Entity shall disclose the opening and closing of contract balances including receivables, if not otherwise separately presented in the financial statements.
+Commentary Contract balances SFRS(I) 15:116 Entity shall disclose the opening and closing of contract balances including receivables, if not otherwise separately presented in the financial statements.
 SFRS(I) 15 also requires the disclosure on revenue recognised in the financial year (including changes in transaction price for those performance obligations satisfied (or partially satisfied) in previous period) that was included in the contract liability balance at the beginning of the period.

-Entity also expects to provide an explanation of significant changes in the contract balances during the financial year.
+SFRS(I) 15:118 Entity also expects to provide an explanation of significant changes in the contract balances during the financial year.
 The information shall include both quantitative and qualitative information.
-Examples of changes may include:

-- interest income; - contract balances recognised or de-recognised as a result of business combinations or disposal; - adjustments to the amount of revenue recognised in previous periods as a result of changing the method of measuring progress of completion; - impairment of a contract asset; - change in the time frame for a right to consideration to become unconditional; and - change in the time frame for a performance obligation to be satisfied.
+Examples of changes may include: interest income; contract balances recognised or de-recognised as a result of business combinations or disposal; adjustments to the amount of revenue recognised in previous periods as a result of changing the method of measuring progress of completion; impairment of a contract asset; change in the time frame for a right to consideration to become unconditional; and change in the time frame for a performance obligation to be satisfied.
 The information required by SFRS(I) 15:116 and 118 could (although is not required) to be presented as a reconciliation.

-Terminology of contract balances

-The standard uses the term 'contract asset' and 'contract liability' but does not prohibit an entity from using alternative descriptions in the statement of financial position for those items.
+Terminology of contract balances SFRS(I) 15:109 The standard uses the term 'contract asset' and 'contract liability' but does not prohibit an entity from using alternative descriptions in the statement of financial position for those items.
 If an entity uses an alternative description for a contract asset, the entity shall provide sufficient information for a user of the financial information to distinguish between receivables and contract assets.
 If entity uses an alternative term for contract balances, the disclosure requirements under paragraphs 116 - 118 remain applicable.

-Remaining performance obligations

-Entity is expected to disclose the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied (or partially satisfied) as of the end of the financial year and provide an explanation of when the entity expects to recognise as revenue.
-The disclosure can be made either:

-- (i) on a quantitative basis using the time bands that would be most appropriate for the duration of the remaining performance obligations; or - (ii) by using qualitative information.
+Remaining performance obligations SFRS(I) 15:120 Entity is expected to disclose the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied (or partially satisfied) as of the end of the financial year and provide an explanation of when the entity expects to recognise as revenue.
+The disclosure can be made either: (i) on a quantitative basis using the time bands that would be most appropriate for the duration of the remaining performance obligations; or (ii) by using qualitative information.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024